Jake Dixon: British Superbike Championship

 Dixon moved up to the 2016 British Superbike Championship, and while it was originally planned that he would teaming up with Dave Tyson's Tsingtao Kawasaki team for the season, financial concerns led to the team not fielding a pair of riders that season, managing to start at only one round with Danny Buchan.
 Dixon was offered an alternative ride half way through the year, with Lee Hardy's Briggs Equipment BMW S1000RR, but after six rounds his brakes failed at Oulton Park, resulting in a broken hip, ending his season prematurely.

-He won both round-four races of the 2017 British Superbike Championship at Knockhill Racing Circuit.
+Dixon won both round-four races of the 2017 British Superbike Championship at Knockhill Racing Circuit.
 He finished 6th in the 2017 British Superbike Championship and was the youngest ever rider to make the final showdown, made up from the top six riders.

 Dixon announced that he would stay with the Lee Hardy Racing/RAF Regular & Reserves Team in 2018, on a Kawasaki ZX10R 1000 cc machine in the 2018 British Superbike Championship.
 He finished his participation in the British Superbike Championship series in second position to champion Leon Haslam.

 Superbike World Championship

-Dixon also made his first appearance in the Superbike World Championship in 2017 as a wildcard entry at Donington Park, where he retired in the first race, and finished 9th place in the second race.
+Dixon also made his first appearance in the Superbike World Championship in 2017 as a wildcard entry at Donington Park with Royal Air Force Reg. & Res.
+Kawasaki Team, where he retired in the first race, and finished 9th place in the second race.

+Dixon will move to the Superbike World Championship full-time in 2026, riding for Honda HRC alongside Somkiat Chantra.